TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

 :ref:`anchor text <spelling-anchor-text>` or a text is :ref:`referring to GUI elements <spelling-refer-to-gui-elements>`, use the correct spelling for that.

-For all else (plain text), common rules of the English language are applied.
+For anything else (plain text) common rules of the English language are applied.

 .. _spelling-compound-words: